 How Saniderm Helps in Wound Care:

 In addition to cosmetic perks due to the reduced scarring, using Saniderm to prevent scabbing increases mobilization during the healing process.
-It is especially useful in high movement areas as there is no worry of the wound reopening with action.
-Overall, Saniderm creates an easier, simpler wound care process.
+It is especially useful in high movement areas as there is no worry of the wound reopening with physical activity or movement.

-For more information about how Saniderm works, visit our Knowledge Base.
+For more information about how Saniderm works and how to apply the product, visit our Knowledge Base.

 Was this article helpful?